 1. New Regent Street.
 Described as New Zealand’s most beautiful street, no trip to the city would be complete without a visit.
-New Regent Street is postcard perfect with quaint Spanish Mission architecture, along with interesting boutique shops and al fresco restaurants.
+New Regent Street is postcard-perfect with quaint Spanish Mission architecture, along with interesting boutique shops and alfresco restaurants.

 2. Tūranga Library.
 Not only is the centrally located Tūranga library well worth a visit for its impressive architectural design, but also because of the great views from its top floor balcony.
-From it is a great vantage point of the city on high, including views of the Christchurch Cathedral, damaged in the earthquakes.
+From it is a great vantage point of the city on high, with views of the Christchurch Cathedral, damaged in the earthquakes.
 It has since been deconsecrated and is currently undergoing reconstruction, and so the temporary Transitional Cathedral is also well worth a visit too.

 3. Christchurch Art Gallery.
-One of my favourite parts of my trip to Christchurch was visiting the galleries and museums, especially the Christchurch Art Gallery which had a fantastic range of exhibitions.
+One of my favourite parts of my trip to Christchurch was visiting the galleries and museums, especially the Christchurch Art Gallery, which had a fantastic range of exhibitions.
 I also really enjoyed the Canterbury Museum and hear that Quake City is well worth a visit too.

 4. Spot and Antony Gormley work.
 Keep your eyes peeled, there are two in the city.